 Japanese carriers made air strikes on US bases in late 1941, but it took until 1942 for combat between carriers.
 In 1942, carrier forces were split so that each carrier was escorted by approximately two cruisers and three destroyers.
 (Wukovits 39) These escorts surrounded the carrier at a distance in a circular "wagon wheel" formation.
 If the force needed to change direction, each ship would turn to the proper heading, maintaining the circular formation.
 This screen of escorts protected the valuable carrier with anti-aircraft fire.
 It would also fight off any surface ships which reached the task force and protect the carrier from submarine attack.
 (Hughes 88-90) This formation was an evolution of a formation used for surface cruising and scouting before deployment into battle line.
 (Hone 73) The ships were designed and manufactured so that their speeds were roughly comparable, and a carrier group could travel at about 30 knots.

 Carrier based planes were of three types: torpedo bombers, dive bombers, and fighters.
 Torpedo bombers carried a single torpedo which was dropped and propelled itself toward the target.
-Dive bombers flew directly over the target, made a steep dive toward the target and released a bomb, then pulled out of the dive.
 In 1942, the United States used the Devastator torpedo bomber, which was being replaced by the Avenger torpedo bomber.
-(Reynolds 145) The Dauntless dive bomber could carry 1,200 pounds of bombs.
-(Reynolds 79) The Wildcat fighter was inferior to the Japanese Zero fighter.
+(Reynolds 145) Dive bombers flew directly over the target, made a steep dive toward the target and released a bomb, then pulled out of the dive.
+The Dauntless dive bomber could carry 1,200 pounds of bombs.
+(Reynolds 79) The Wildcat fighter had more features to protect the pilot, but the plane was inferior to the Japanese Zero fighter in other ways.
 It was slower, had a shorter range, and couldn't climb as fast.
-(Reynolds 81) Due to this inferiority, the Americans developed a tactic called the Thach Weave in which two Wildcats flew in formation.
+(Reynolds 81) Due to its inferiority in dogfighting, the Americans developed a tactic called the Thach Weave in which two Wildcats flew in formation.
 If a Zero followed one of the fighters, the Wildcats weaved in and out so that one fighter could get a crossfire on the Zero.
 (Reynolds 64-5)